Semantic change: Forces triggering change

-The case of reappropriation
+Reappropriation

 A specific case of semantic change is reappropriation, a cultural process by which a group reclaims words or artifacts that were previously used in a way disparaging of that group, for example like with the word queer.
 Other related processes include pejoration and amelioration.

 Practical studies

 Apart from many individual studies, etymological dictionaries are prominent reference books for finding out about semantic changes.
 A recent survey lists practical tools and online systems for investigating semantic change of words over time.
 WordEvolutionStudy is an academic platform that takes arbitrary words as input to generate summary views of their evolution based on Google Books ngram dataset and the Corpus of Historical American English.